Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 Call (412) 281-2146 today

-Our Pittsburgh criminal attorneys’ goal will always be to obtain the best possible outcome in your sexual assault case.
-We understand that this is a difficult and traumatic time for you, and we’re here to help by offering experienced and aggressive legal representation.
-Contact one of our Pittsburgh sex crime lawyers online or call (412) 281-2146 to schedule a free case consultation.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys, our Pennsylvania sex crime lawyers know what you’re going through and have the skills to obtain the best possible outcome in your sexual assault case.
+We understand that this is a difficult and traumatic time, and we’re here to help by offering experienced and aggressive legal representation.

 Sexual assault is defined and prohibited in 18 Pa.
 Code §3124.1.

-The law states that except as provided by the rape or involuntary deviate sexual intercourse statutes, you can be charged with a second-degree felony if you perform sexual intercourse or deviate sexual intercourse on a victim who has not consented.
+The Pennsylvania sexual assault laws state that except as provided by the rape or involuntary deviate sexual intercourse statutes, you can be charged with a second-degree felony if you perform sexual intercourse or deviate sexual intercourse on a victim who has not consented.
 “Sexual intercourse” involves penetration of the vagina, mouth, or anus by another person’s sex organ.
 “Deviate sexual intercourse” includes other sex acts like penetration with foreign objects.
 In any case, penetration must occur, however slight.

 Sexual Assault vs. Rape